nnoromiv/brain-activity-pattern-differences-in-ADHD/README.md

    - Combine socio-demographic, emotional, and parenting data with fMRI features.

 4. **Model Selection**:
-   - Start with simple, interpretable models (e.g., logistic regression, decision trees).
+   - Starting with simple, interpretable models (e.g., logistic regression, decision trees).
    - Experiment with more complex models (e.g., random forests, gradient boosting, neural networks) if needed.
-   - Use explainability tools like SHAP or LIME to interpret complex models.
+   - Use explainability tools like `SHAP` or `LIME` to interpret complex models.

 5. **Bias Detection and Mitigation**:
    - Evaluate the model’s performance separately for males and females.
    - Use fairness metrics to detect bias and adjust the model accordingly.

 6. **Explainability**:
-   - Use SHAP or LIME to explain individual predictions and overall model behavior.
+   - Use `SHAP` or `LIME` to explain individual predictions and overall model behavior.
    - Provide clear, interpretable explanations for stakeholders.

 7. **Evaluation and Validation**: